mozilla/pdf.js-bot/README.md

 1. User submits pull request to main repo
 2. Reviewer mentions `@pdfjsbot` if test is deemed necessary
 3. `@pdfjsbot` comments back with the results of test

+Once mentioned in a pull request, `@pdfjsbot` will continue to check the issue for newer commits, and will fire off the tests every time a new commit is detected.

 **Generating reference snapshots**